DanielGrenehed/DCaF/README.md

 #### Custom Filters
 You can also create custom filters by adding any letter followed by `:` and a regex string at the end of the command, using the letter in the filtration string will match the field to the regex. `... f:'[Gg]'` will hence create a filter that excludes any line not containing `G` or `g` for the set field(s).
 Note that there is no separation between the filter defenition and its declaration, writing `f: '[Gg]'` will create a filter (f) that matches any value.
 You can use any letter for your custom filters, the default datatypes will however not be replaced.
 Creating a filter `D:'[Ff]rog'`, will create a filter, but using `D` in the data filter string will still match against a Date datatype.

 ### Line Reconstruction
+You can set custom line reconstruction options using `-r` followed by a string containing the order you want to assemble the segments in and with which delimiters to join the segments.
 ```
 ... -r '1,0 2,'
 ```

+### Append to File
+You can use the `-a` flag to append to output file instead of overwriting it.